MicrosoftDocs/connected-spaces/articles/web-app-insights-summary-pages.md

 # View the summary pages on the Analytics page in Dynamics 365 Connected Store

 You can [use the **Analytics** page](web-app-get-insights.md) in the Microsoft Dynamics 365 Connected Store web app to get insights on your retail store.
-This article describes how to view summary pages (available from the **Analytics** page for any skill (Shopper analytics, Display effectiveness, or Queue management).
+This article describes how to view summary pages (available from the **Analytics** page for any skill).

 ## View a summary page for a particular skill